markmichon/markmichon.com/src/articles/2019-04-03-classroom-probot.md

 }
 ```

-This example hard-codes in our configuration, but it is also common to include config files inside the repo or organization itself to allow more user-level reconfigurability.
+This example hard-codes in our configuration, but it is also common to include configuration files inside the repository or organization itself to allow more user-level configuration.

-[^1]: GitHub Classroom fires off a handful of hooks on repo creation, but `repository_import` is the final stage of the process.
+[^1]: GitHub Classroom fires off a handful of hooks on repository creation, but `repository_import` is the final stage of the process.